brendanhay/amazonka/README.md

 ./scripts/update-botocore
 ```

-[scripts/generate-configs](scripts/generate-configs) will run the config generator to produce placeholder [config/serivces](config/services) configurations for the version of botocore pinned in the [WORKSPACE](WORKSPACE).
+[scripts/generate-configs](scripts/generate-configs) will run the config generator to produce placeholder [config/services](config/services) configurations for any [botocore] services.

-To generate any missing service configurations:
+To generate configurations for any new/missing services:

 ```bash
 ./scripts/generate-configs